mono/mono/sdks/wasm/docs/WASM-REQUESTS.md

 ## Noinline flag

-Currently, the LLVM 'noinline' flag has no corresponding wasm flag, so the wasm optimizer will inline functions which are marked inline.
+Currently, the LLVM 'noinline' flag has no corresponding wasm flag, so the wasm optimizer will inline functions which are marked noinline.
 This causes problems for the mono interpreter because the inlined functions increase the stack size for the main interpreter function.